IanLeatherbury/innovation-monitor-mobile/README.md

 # The IoT Project

-This is broken down into 3 parts:
+This is broken down into 4 parts:
 - Getting set up and configuring the BME280
 - Setting up the camera
 - Setting up the additional temperature sensor
+- Building the relay and light

 ## IoT Part 1: Setting up the BME280